Here's What Giving Birth Looks Like — In Two Very Different Worlds

-Around 800 women die of complications related to pregnancy and childbirth each day, the World Health Organization estimates.
+Around 800 women die of complications related to pregnancy and childbirth each day, the World Health Organisation estimates.

 Although the overall maternal mortality rate has dropped nearly 50% since 1990, the miracle of life still comes with serious risk in some corners of the globe.